This article was originally posted on November 22, 2017 and updated on October 30, 2019.

 I took a break from working at my computer and went down to the hotel gym to clock a few miles on the treadmill.
 I checked the podcasts on my phone to see what I had saved up to listen to.
 I found an Invisibilia podcast, and had no idea what it was, but hit the play button.
-The Invisibilia gals started talking about emotions, and it became clear sort of early on that they were about to tell a story about some extreme emotions from a tragic car accident.
+The Invisibilia gals started talking about emotions, and it became clear early on that they were about to tell a story about some extreme emotions from a tragic car accident.

-Part of me started to head for the door – “You don’t need to be hearing about tragic events during your downtime; find something more uplifting!” it said.
+Part of me started to head for the emotional door out.
+“You don’t need to be hearing about tragic events during your downtime; find something more uplifting!” it said.
 But another part of me kept me listening.
 My whole personal and professional life is revolved around practicing meeting emotions skillfully, so here was an opportunity to walk my walk.

 I listened, and soon realized that I was moving into a freeze response.
 Out of fight, flight and freeze, I tend to freeze in a threatening situation – staying very still and hoping something bad won’t happen.